tenpy/tenpy/doc/intro/npc.rst

 If an algorithm modifies ``_qdata``, it **must** set ``_qdata_sorted = False`` (unless it guarantees it is still sorted).
 The routine :meth:`~tenpy.linalg.np_conserved.Array.sort_qdata` brings the data to sorted form.

+.. _shift_symmetry:

 Dipole Conservation
 -------------------

 Normally, a conserved charge has the form :math:`Q = \sum_i q_i` where the local charge :math:`q_i`
-is (the expectation value of) some operator which does not depend on the position of the site :math:`i` it acts on.
+is (the expectation value of) some operator which does not explicitly depend on the position of the site :math:`i` it acts on.
 E.g. :math:`q_i = 2 * S_i^z` is independent of :math:`i` in that sense.

 Some models, see e.g. :class:`~tenpy.models.spins.DipolarSpinChain`, have a symmetry which conserves a charge that does not follow the above scheme.
 The dipole charge of this model is :math:`P = \sum_i p_i = \sum_i r_i q_i`, where :math:`r_i` is the
 position of the site :math:`i`.
+Clearly, the local charge :math:`p_i` depends in the position of the site :math:`i`.

-We support a general framework for conserved charges where the local charge has some non-trivial transformation properties und spatial translations.
+We support a general framework for conserved charges where the local charge has some non-trivial transformation properties under spatial translations.
+We do require, however, that the effect of spatial translation on a charge is independent of the starting position and only depends on the vector of translation.
+Relaxing this assumption (e.g. to conserve quadrupole moments) would require substantially more book-keeping and I (Jakob Unfried) am not even sure infinite MPS with such charges can be well defined.

 We internally refer to such symmetries as "shift-symmetry" and we call the transformation of charges / legs / sites or arrays that results from spatial translations "shifting".
-The method :meth:`~tenpy.linalg.charges.ChargeInfo.shift_charges` implements how the local charge changes when "moved" from one site to another.
-For the base class, :class:`~tenpy.linalg.charges.ChargeInfo`, it does not change at all.
-For non-trivially transforming charges, subclasses may override this.
+We implement methods in :class:`~tenpy.linalg.charges.ChargeInfo` that define how the charges transform.
+The base class :class:`~tenpy.linalg.charges.ChargeInfo` implements only trivial versions of these methods, that do not change the charges at all.
+It models charges with trivial translation properties, indicated by :attr:`~tenpy.linalg.charges.ChargeInfo.trivial_shift` being ``True``.
+Non-trivially transforming charges should then by implemented in subclasses, such as :class:`~tenpy.linalg.charges.DipolarChargeInfo`.

 The subclass :class:`~tenpy.linalg.charges.DipolarChargeInfo` supports one (or multiple) charges of the dipole form above, i.e. :math:`p_i = r_i q_i` where :math:`q_i` is another "normal" conserved